All Practice Exams

 How many questions are on the Vermont real estate salesperson exam?

 Vermont's real estate licensing requires TWO separate exams.
-The national exam (PSI) has 100 scored questions, requires 70% to pass (70 correct), and allows 150 minutes — the $110 fee covers this.
-The Vermont state jurisprudence exam has 50 questions (each worth 2 points = 100 points total), requires a passing score of 75, and is taken ONLINE through Vermont OPR as part of your license application.
+The national exam (PSI) has 100 multiple-choice questions, allows 2.5 hours, and is scored on a scaled model with a passing standard of about 75% — the $110 fee covers this.
+The Vermont state exam has 50 questions, is untimed and open-book, and is taken ONLINE through a link inside the Vermont OPR license application (no separate fee).
 Both exams must be passed to obtain your Vermont real estate license.

 What is Vermont's Act 250 and why does it matter for real estate?